 Both Magento and WooCommerce have all it takes to push small businesses across the shores but the question remains, WooCommerce vs Magento which one should I choose?

-If I will talk about facts, Magento and WooCommerce have their own assets and liabilities.
+If we talk about facts, Magento and WooCommerce have their own assets and liabilities.
 After going through all the details I might say that Magento is the best e-commerce platform but you might find the WooCommerce e-commerce platform more reliable and vice versa.

 Without any more delay let’s jump into a more detailed discussion about WooCommerce vs Magento.

-Both WooCommerce and Magento have their own unique features but before moving into the advanced features let’s talk a little about the common detail they share.
+Both WooCommerce and Magento have their own unique features but before moving into the advanced features let’s talk a little about the common details they share.

-Since both Magento and WooCommerce are open sources (free platforms) you can easily develop its features custom by yourself.
+Since both Magento and WooCommerce are open sources (free platforms) you can easily develop their features custom by yourself.
 So half of the Magento vs WooCommerce debate finishes here.